orbitalquark/textadept/doc/manual.md

 For a given lexer name, Textadept attempts to find, in order, that lexer from the following locations:

-1. Your *~/.textadept/lexers/* folder.
+1. Your *~/.textadept/lexers/* directory.
-2. Textadept's *lexers/* folder.
+2. Textadept's *lexers/* directory.

-**Tip:** placing lexers in your user data folder avoids the possibility of you overwriting them when you update Textadept.
+**Tip:** placing lexers in your user data directory avoids the possibility of you overwriting them when you update Textadept.
 These lexers also take precedence over the ones installed with Textadept.

 You can manually change a buffer's lexer via `Ctrl+Shift+L` on Windows, Linux, and BSD, `⌘⇧L` on macOS, and `M-S-L` in the terminal version.
 Typing part of a lexer name in the dialog filters the list, with spaces being wildcards.
 The arrow keys move the selection up and down.
 Pressing `Enter`, selecting `OK`, or double-clicking on a lexer assigns it to the current buffer.
+(The terminal requires pressing `Enter`.)

 [`textadept.file_types.patterns`]: api.html#textadept.file_types.patterns
 [`textadept.file_types.extensions`]: api.html#textadept.file_types.extensions